 Welcome!
 We hope you’ll join us soon in convivial music-making.

 The East Bay Recorder Society (EBRS) is an association of recorder enthusiasts in the San Francisco Bay area.
-Recorder players from beginning to advanced levels are invited to join, to play music together and to learn more about the recorder with a different professional conductor each month.
+Recorder players from beginning to advanced levels are invited to join, to play music together and to learn more about the recorder with a different professional conductor each month (September-May or June).
 Please go to our "Join Us!" page for our membership form.

 Play with us!

 Our next monthly playing session will be March 7th with Louise Carslake at Zion Lutheran Church, 5201 Park Blvd., Oakland, CA.

 | Louise Carslake is well known to Bay Area audiences as a performer on the baroque flute and the recorder.
 She is a member of the baroque ensemble Music's Re-creation, the Farallon Recorder Quartet, Magnificat and the Jubilate Baroque Orchestra and has performed widely in her native Britain, as well as in New Zealand, Poland, Ireland, and the Netherlands.
 She has made over ten CD recordings.
 Louise teaches early music performance on the faculty at Mills College, and coaches baroque flute at U.C.
 Berkeley.
 She is co-founder of the Junior Recorder Society in the East Bay and has taught at many workshops including SFEMS, Palomar, Port Townsend, Amherst and the Roads Scholar Workshop in Carmel Valley.
 Louise holds the graduate diploma from Trinity College of Music, London, and also studied with Wilbert Hazelzet in the Netherlands, and Nikolaus Harnoncourt at the Mozarteum in Salzburg, Austria.